 Topics of interest include, but are not limited to:

-• Theories of blockchain and its evolution
+• Theories of blockchain and distributed ledger technology

 • Distributed consensus and fault tolerance mechanisms

-• Applications with blockchain technique
+• Applications and services based on blockchain

 • Protocols and algorithms based on blockchain

 • Blockchain in the Internet of things (IoT)